 Find the right candidates for your role!

-Talent sets your company apart from competitors; with top-notch co-op students you can begin building your team of skilled employees to help your organization grow.
+Talent sets your company apart from competitors; with top-notch hires, you can begin building your team of skilled employees to help your organization grow.

-An intriguing job description is vital for attracting students.
+An intriguing job description is vital for attracting the talent you want!
 Your job description should explain what your organization is about, your culture, your values and what makes your company so great.

 7 ways to attract a student:

 1) Explain why the position matters.